gourysurendran/Data_Analyst_Internship_June26/README.md

 - Documented observations for each visualization.
 - Summarized key findings in a PDF report and supporting documentation.

+---

+### Task 6: Sales Trend Analysis Using Aggregations

+**Objective:**
+Analyze monthly revenue and order volume using SQL aggregation functions on an online sales dataset.

+**Work Completed:**
+- Imported the online sales dataset into SQLite.
+- Displayed all records from the sales table.
+- Calculated monthly revenue using the `SUM()` aggregate function.
+- Calculated monthly order volume using `COUNT(DISTINCT order_id)`.
+- Identified the top three months by total revenue.
+- Analyzed product-wise revenue using aggregation.
+- Calculated average monthly revenue.
+- Used `GROUP BY`, `ORDER BY`, `LIMIT`, and aggregate functions to generate business insights.
+- Captured query outputs and documented the SQL analysis.

 ## Tools & Technologies

 - Python